TV Setup - Local TV using an antenna

 there is an exception to this rule.
 All coax cables produce some signal loss.
 The

-longer the cable run, the larger the TV signal loss.
+longer the cable run, the weaker the signal to the TV.
 Try to make the

 coax cable run less than one-hundred feet.
 While we can compensate for